mrkjse/sentiment_analysis_model/README.md

 ## Extending this Solution

-1. Use a more lightweight model (ie distilled BERT or XGBoost)
+1. Use a more lightweight (and explore better) models (ie distilled BERT or XGBoost)
 2. Improve preprocessing (find nltk alternative)
 3. Introduce threading and parallelism on some operations (eg I/O ops)
 4. Introduce more in-memory caching